gemcfadyen/Erlang/README.md

 * Compile using c(filename) where the filename is the module name eg: c(guards).
 * Run using module:function(input parameters) eg: guards:valid_date(12,2).

+# Viewing the messages sent to the shell
+* When running the methods in the file parallel, pass in the number you wish to perform the factorial on.
+* To view the time taken, call flush().
+The time taken in seconds will be displayed.
+* To see the threads processing the observer tool can be used.  observer:start(). and navigate to the Load Chart tab.
+* etop:start() will also display the processes running.